Chaat Masala Recipe (Easy, Authentic)

 - Step 2: Meanwhile, add the remaining ingredients to the spice grinder.
 Once cooled, transfer the cumin seeds to the spice grinder.

 - Step 3: Grind into a fine powder, shaking the spice grinder as needed to evenly distribute the powder.
-Store in an airtight spice jar for up 8 weeks.
+Store in an airtight spice jar for up to 8 weeks before it starts losing freshness.

 What is the difference between Chaat Masala and Garam Masala?